USAJOBS/openopps-help/opportunity-creators/commitment.md

 * As an opportunity creator, you receive extra help and insights from talent across the federal government.
 * There’s no paperwork required (SF-182 is optional).

-## Recurring

-A recurring opportunity is an ongoing project with specified hours on a weekly or monthly basis.
-The project may take up to 20% of your duty time.
-For example, writing a monthly newsletter or participating in a monthly focus group.
-You stay in your current job and there is no money exchanged.

-### Time commitment example

-The time commitment varies by opportunity.
-You may work 4 – 8 hours per week for six months or 2 - 4 hours for three months, a year, etc.

-### Benefits of a recurring opportunity

-* As an opportunity creator you can find expertise and knowledge outside of your office and you can get extra help on projects to meet you mission.
-* There is no paperwork required (SF-182 is optional).

 ## Detail